 - It’s better to get one great photographer than two mediocre photographers.

-- Is it really necessary to get two photos of the same thing?
+- Is it really necessary to get two photos of exactly the same thing?

 - The reality is that it doesn’t matter how big your wedding actually is.
 Your wedding photographers main focus is the wedding couple.

 I guess the reality is that it totally depends on the individual photographer and what their experience and abilities are like.
 If they say they need two photographers to shoot your wedding, then you should probably listen to them.
 Because they obviously feel they need two photographers to properly cover your wedding.

 My personal opinion is that two wedding photographers is not necessary for the majority of weddings.
 Especially for the types of weddings that I like to shoot.
 I shoot alone 99% of the time.
 I get a second shooter once, maybe twice a year.
 Hire one great photographer instead of two average photographers.

 The only time I feel I ever need a second photographer is if the couple wants me in two different places at exactly the same time.
 But some couples feel that that is what you need… two photographers and two videographers following you around all day and that is really not necessarily true.

 14. I found the perfect Sydney wedding photographer but I can’t afford them :(

 Hopefully, by using this Sydney wedding photography guide, you were able to find the perfect wedding photographer that is right for you.
 But what do you do if you found the perfect photographer but can’t afford them?
 Here are some ideas: